kemalbakacak/PuiSegmentedControl/README.md

-open var seperatorWidth: CGFloat = 4 // The size of the width seperator's open var seperatorMarginBottom: CGFloat = 0 // The offset of the seperator's from bottom. open var seperatorMarginTop: CGFloat = 0 // The offset of the seperator's from top. open var isAnimatedTabTransation: Bool = false // If the property is true, tab transation will be animated. open var isSelectViewAllCornerRadius: Bool = false // If the property is true, selected segment's will be rounded. open var isEqualWidth: Bool = true // If the property is true, segments divided equals.
+open var seperatorWidth: CGFloat = 4 // The size of the width seperator's open var seperatorMarginBottom: CGFloat = 0 // The offset of the seperator's from bottom. open var seperatorMarginTop: CGFloat = 0 // The offset of the seperator's from top. open var isAnimatedTabTransition: Bool = false // If the property is true, tab transition will be animated. open var isSelectViewAllCornerRadius: Bool = false // If the property is true, selected segment's will be rounded. open var isEqualWidth: Bool = true // If the property is true, segments divided equals.
 Otherwise, segment's divided according to text length. open var isSeperatorActive: Bool = true // If the property is true, seperator will show.